Thrive-Softwares/myle/README.md

 ![Image](https://framerusercontent.com/images/Eacw9oeFmBymRaMuwJVmFbnapn4.png)

 Myle is a Browser that has many customization options.
-Coming Soon!
+You can sign up for the Early access program [here](https://tinted-seaplane-cb4.notion.site/16c93fc8858b802091ebf28ad51c3221?pvs=105)

 ## Features✨